 Puget Sound Energy’s (PSE) plan to sell part of its stake in a Montana coal plant is not in ratepayers’ best interest and should not be approved by Washington regulators, says a written filing by the staff of the state Public Utilities and Transportation Commission.

 The staff recommendation was filed in advance of a Thursday public hearing about PSE’s proposed sale — first disclosed last December.
-The deal would turn over a 50% ownership stake in Unit 4 of the four-unit Colstrip power plant to two other companies — Talen Energy and NorthWestern Energy.
+The deal would turn over its ownership stake in Unit 4 of the four-unit Colstrip power plant to two other companies — Talen Energy and NorthWestern Energy.

 The staff found that PSE “has failed to demonstrate that the proposed transfers of